Learning how to improve your home management skills takes a lot of hands-on, on-the-job training.

 That was a defining moment when I realized I had to purge the kid’s clothes because there were just too many.

-It is much easier to keep a tidy home when you are able to lower the amount of things in your home that need constant maintenance.
+It is much easier to keep a tidy home when you are able to lower the number of things in your home that need constant maintenance.

 Another strategy for successful home management is utilizing organization.